 During 2012, the Hospital settled a lawsuit relating to inpatient Medicare claim classifications at Overlook Medical Center.
 The lawsuit alleged that, between 2002 and 2009, the Overlook Division submitted inpatient claims to Medicare for patients who allegedly did not meet inpatient criteria and should have been submitted as outpatients.
 The Hospital admits no wrongdoing and paid approximately \$9,000 to settle.
-As part of the settlement, the Hospital has entered into a five-year Corporate Integrity Agreement with the Office of the Inspector General of the US Department of Health and Human Services under which the Overlook Division and the Hospital has implemented and maintains a set of internal processes intended to ensure compliance.
+As part of the settlement, the Hospital entered into a five-year Corporate Integrity Agreement with the Office of the Inspector General of the US Department of Health and Human Services under which the Overlook Division and the Hospital has implemented and maintains a set of internal processes intended to ensure compliance.
+In September 2017, the Corporate Integrity Agreement terminated.